Official-Echo/Pizza.22/README.md

 3. Open `index.html` in your web browser.

 That's it!
-No need for any server setup or dependencies.
-The project uses pure HTML, CSS, and JavaScript.
+You don't need any server setup or dependencies.
+The project uses pure HTML and CSS.

 ## 🎨 Project Structure